crossplane/crossplane/design/design-doc-terraform-code-generation.md

 For example, [`ResourceDiff`][resource-diff] struct here has many fields and functions that are not exposed.
-So the implementation we'd be doing if we went with other two options will be very similar to how Terraform CLI implemented these functions.
+So the implementation we'd be doing if we went with other two options will be very similar to how Terraform CLI implemented these functions already.

 #### Optionality for the Future

-As explained in detail below, we'll have an interface that includes all operations that a usual Crossplane controller needs on top of the `ExternalClient`, like `IsUpToDate`, `GetConnectionDetails` etc. We'll hide away all the interaction with Terraform behind that interface and after we get the initial XRM-compliant coverage, we can get back to the shortcomings of this approach and assess whether it'd be worth switching to importing provider option.
-If we decide to change, there will be more than underlying implementation change but the cost will be lowered by that interface and by that time we'd have breadth of coverage our users need already.
+As explained in detail below, we'll have an interface that includes all operations that a usual Crossplane controller needs on top of the `ExternalClient`, like `IsUpToDate`, `GetConnectionDetails` etc. We'll hide away all the interaction with Terraform behind that interface, and after we get the initial XRM-compliant coverage, we can get back to the shortcomings of this approach and assess whether it'd be worth switching to importing provider option.
+If we decide to change, there will definitely be more than underlying implementation to change but the cost will be lowered by that interface and by that time we'd have breadth of coverage our users need already.

-Overall, the CLI is not the cleanest option, but it is the one that will get us breadth of coverage we want in a short amount of time and then the chance of iterations to see what works best for Crossplane users.
+Overall, the CLI is not the cleanest option, but it is the one that will get us breadth of coverage we want in a short amount of time with good stability promise and then the chance of iterations to see what works best for Crossplane users.

 ## Implementation

 Conceptually, there are two main parts to be implemented as part of this design.
-One is the code generator, and the other one is the tools that will be used by the generated code.
+One is the code generator, and the other one is the common tools that will be used by the generated code.

 As opposed to usual code generation tools that are fairly scoped, a code generator for a fully-fledged controller has several moving parts, which makes configuration more complex than others.
-Hence, we need a medium that supports complex statements that is specific to provider and/or resource.
+Hence, we need a medium that supports complex statements that is specific to provider and/or resource so that provider developers are able to introduce unusual configurations and corner cases.
 In order to achieve that, we'll have a repository with code generation tooling and every provider will have its own pipeline generated in `cmd/generator/main.go`.
 For the most parts, it will be a struct with simple inputs like Terraform Provider URL and such but when we need complex configuration, we'll have all capabilities of Go.

 All code generator utilities to be used in that Go program will live in `crossplane/terrajet` repository together with the common tools that will be imported by the generated provider code.

 ### Schema Generation